Laplacian Pair State Transfer on Total Graphs: Introduction

-Let $a$ be a vertex of $G$ and $\textbf{e}_a$ denote the column vector indexed by the vertices of $G$ such that the $a$-th entry is one and zero elsewhere.
-If $a$ and $b$ are two distinct vertices of $G$, then the \textit{pair state} associated with $\{a, b\}$ is given by the unit vector
+In the definition of PST (PGST), if we replace $H_G(t)$ by $U_G(t)$, then PST (PGST) is called LPST (LPGST).
+If $a$ and $b$ are two distinct vertices of $G$, then the \textit{pair state} associated with $(a, b)$ is defined by the column matrix